 Support your child's development through a variety of science, technology, engineering, and mathematics (STEM) exercises.

-Flour, salt, cream of tartar, vegetable oil, water, food coloring
+Flour, salt, cream of tartar, vegetable oil, water, food coloring, mixing bowl, spoon, saucepan

 Rice, vinegar, food coloring, Ziploc bag